Banana vs Apple - Health impact and Nutrition Comparison

 - Vitamin A: 54IU

-As observed in the above, bananas contain higher amounts of vitamin C and A which are common between both of them.
+As observed above, bananas contain higher amounts of vitamin C and A, common between them.
 Additionally, bananas contain vitamin B6 and folate.
 On the other hand, apples are richer in vitamin K.

 Mineral content comparison